Longtime North Clarion Teacher, Athletic Director Bonnie Wolbert Honored With Special Presentation at KSAC Tournament

 (Wolbert poses with several North Clarion cheerleaders)

 As a veteran athletic director, she has mentored many athletic directors.
 Wolbert is a sister to Roger and Betty.
-A great aunt to Ally, Trey, and Aubrey and Ally.
+A great aunt to Trey, Aubrey, and Ally.

 Wolbert will continue to maintain her positions on the District IX committee and as a female officials rep for the PIAA State Board of Directors.